What is a lone worker?

 If your lone worker’s first language is not English, consider that they workplace culture in their country might be different, and ensure they fully understand how to work safely in your organisation.

+Use technology.
 A lone worker solution is a communication sysem designed with specific features to keep a lone worker out of harms way.
 It’s typically made up of three components:

 Laws around lone working

-Here’s a summary of the acts & regulations which are relevant to lone worker obligations:
+There are four key acts & regulations which are relevant to lone worker obligations:

 Health and Safety at Work Act 1974